Foreign relations of Myanmar: Philippines

 Philippines established relations with Myanmar in 1956 and recognised its political name Myanmar.
 In 2012, Myanmar ranked 3rd to the lowest among the Philippines' trading partners in ASEAN.
 It only fared better than Cambodia and Laos.
 The Philippines and Myanmar traded only $47.07 million in 2012.
 The Philippines grant Burmese citizens visa-free access for 30 days.
 Myanmar on the other hand signed the visa exemption for Filipinos on 5 December 2013 effective 4 January 2014.
 The agreement allows Filipinos to stay in Myanmar up to 14 days visa-free.

 Cambodia

-Burma accorded de jure recognition to the newly sovereign state of Cambodia on August 16, 1954.
-On January 10, 1955, Burma and Cambodia agreed to establish diplomatic relations, which were maintained with the Lon Nol government after the deposition of Norodom Sihanouk in March 1970.
+Burma accorded de jure recognition to the newly sovereign state of Cambodia on 16 August 1954.
+On 10 January 1955, Burma and Cambodia agreed to establish diplomatic relations, which were maintained with the Lon Nol government after the deposition of Norodom Sihanouk in March 1970.
 Diplomatic recognition was later transferred to Democratic Kampuchea when Lon Nol's Khmer Republic was overthrown in April 1975.

 Indonesia

-Burma recognized the Republic of Indonesia as de jure sovereign power of the archipelago on December 27, 1949.
-A five-year treaty of friendship was signed in Rangoon on March 31, 1951.
+Burma recognised the Republic of Indonesia as de jure sovereign power of the archipelago on 27 December 1949.
+A five-year treaty of friendship was signed in Rangoon on 31 March 1951.
 Indonesian President Sukarno paid his first visit to Rangoon on his way home from a journey to India and Pakistan in 1950.